MySQL 9.0 Release Notes / Changes in MySQL 9.0.0 (2024-07-01, Innovation Release)

 The replica attempted to re-evaluate the generated column and failed with that error because the underlying column was unavailable.
 As of this release, stored, generated columns are not re-evaluated when the underlying columns are unavailable.
 (Bug #36515172)

 • Replication: When running GTID-based replication with relay_log_space_limit enabled, a restart of the auto positioning protocol sometimes resulted in an infinite loop, leading to a deadlock in replication.
-This was because relay_log_space_limit was not honoured, not only for transactions whose size exceed this limit, but when the replica could not purge previous logs as well.
+This was because relay_log_space_limit was not honored, not only for transactions whose size exceed this limit, but when the replica could not purge previous logs as well.

 To fix this issue, we make the following changes:

 • The receiver respects relay_log_space_limit as set by the user, unless a transaction received by the receiver cannot fit into the purged relay log.
-Before queueing the received transaction, receiver now checks whether scheduling a full transaction is possible.
+Before queuing the received transaction, receiver now checks whether scheduling a full transaction is possible.
 If not, the receiver performs the following actions:

 • Sets the flag indicating that receiver is waiting